laanwj/etna_viv/README.md

     #export GCABI="v4"
     export GCABI="arnova"

-To build the egl samples, you need to copy `libEGL_VIVANTE.so` `libGLESv2_VIVANTE.so` from the device `/system/lib/egl` to `native/lib/egl`.
-This is not needed if you just want to build the replay or etna tests, which do not rely in any way on the userspace blob.
+To build the egl samples (for command stream interception), you need to copy `libEGL_VIVANTE.so` `libGLESv2_VIVANTE.so` from the device `/system/lib/egl` to `native/lib/egl`.
+This is not needed if you just want to build the `replay`, `etna` or `fb` tests, which do not rely in any way on the userspace blob.

 Linux
 -------

-For Linux ARM cross compile, create a script like this (example for CuBox) to set up the build environment.
+For non-Android Linux ARM cross compile, create a script like this (example for CuBox) to set up the build environment.
 Don't forget to also copy the EGL/GLES2/KDR headers from some place and put them in a directory `include` under the location where the script is installed, and get the `libEGL.so` and `libGLESv2.so` from the device into `lib`: